Table of Contents

 Fact- Rice is one of the staple foods in India.
 So instead of saying no to rice carbs, thinking it to be one of the main causes of diabetes, choose the right type of rice that gives right carbs.
 Diabetic people should always choose unpolished or semi polished rice and avoid white rice.
 For eg- brown rice or red rice can be good options for diabetics.
-Brown rice is better than white rice not only as it has more fiber but also nutritionally more rich in B vitamins, iron, magnesium, phosphorus, and selenium.
+Brown rice is better than white rice not only as it has more fibre but also nutritionally more rich in B vitamins, iron, magnesium, phosphorus, and selenium.
 Also, the GI is low in brown rice.

-Eat the skin, which is a great source of fiber.
+Eat the skin, which is a great source of fibre.
 When it comes to grains, choose whole ones (such as brown rice or whole wheat pasta), and remember that they shouldn’t take up more than one-quarter of your plate.

 4. Myth- “Potatoes cannot be consumed if diabetic.”

 Fact- Potatoes are high in carbs, but one can still enjoy them in moderation.
 Instead of having potato alone, make healthy combinations by preparing potato with protein sources such as green peas, or potato in a salad with veggies such as broccoli can be consumed.
 One can have a cheat meal once a week.
-The recommended quantity will be 50 g which is a small sized potato or if medium sized, take ½ portion
+The recommended quantity will be 50 g which is a small sized potato or if medium sized, take a ½ portion

 Another healthy alternative for potato is the Sweet potato.
-They have more nutrients, including beta-carotene, which gives them their color and definitely as the name it is not true that sweet potato has more soluble sugars than potato.
+They have more nutrients, including beta-carotene, which gives them their colour and definitely as the name it is not true that sweet potato has more soluble sugars than potato.
 Surely control the portion size to 1 medium sweet potato/ 50-60g raw sweet potato.
 You can have baked sweet potato as one of the options for dinner.